 - Urban Planning

 WHERE COULD YOU END UP?

 - Facilities manager

-Our students find employment opportunities in all areas of the construction industry from general contracting, oil and gas, electrical, concrete, bridges and highways, and others including Alvada Construction/Kirk Brothers, Ferguson, Kiewit, Kokosing, Rudolph-Libbe, Turner, Tuttle-Touchstone, and Walsh.
+Our students find employment opportunities in all areas of the construction industry from general contracting, oil and gas to electrical, concrete, bridges and highways, including Alvada Construction/Kirk Brothers, Ferguson, Kiewit, Kokosing, Rudolph-Libbe, Turner, Tuttle-Touchstone, and Walsh.